Commands to start on workspace startup tasks: - init: yarn install command: yarn build # Ports to expose on workspace startup ports: - port: 8000 onOpen: open-preview

 A workspace gets configured through a

-.gitpod.yml file written in YAML syntax.
+.gitpod.yml file, located at the root of your project, written in YAML syntax.
 Here’s an example:

-# The Docker image to run your workspace in.
-Defaults to gitpod/workspace-full image: <your-workspace-image> # Command to start on workspace startup (optional) tasks: - init: yarn install command: yarn build # Ports to expose on workspace startup (optional) ports: - port: 8000 onOpen: open-preview
+# Commands to start on workspace startup tasks: - init: yarn install command: yarn build # Ports to expose on workspace startup ports: - port: 8000 onOpen: open-preview

-.gitpod.yml file into your repository.
-This way you
+.gitpod.yml file into the root of your repository.
+This way you can

 version your workspace configuration together with your code.
 If, for example, you need to go back to

-an old branch that required a different Docker image, it will start with the correct image, since that
+an old branch that required a different configuration, Gitpod will start with the correct configuration, since that

 bit of configuration is part of your codebase.

-It will ask you about the different configuration options and generate and open an initial
+gp init -i.
+It will ask you about the different configuration options, generate the

 .gitpod.yml file and open it in an editor tab so you can review and extend as neccesary.